Filter Options

 6

-What type of accommodation can I expect?
+What type of accommodations can I expect?

-“Unless you’re camping, in which case you’ll most likely be sleeping in a simple tent on the ground or atop your vehicle, accommodation in Botswana is very often world-class.
+“Unless you’re camping, in which case you’ll most likely be sleeping in a simple tent on the ground or atop your vehicle, accommodations in Botswana are very often world-class.
 Lodges usually have rooms with four walls, often with private terraces and sometimes even private plunge pools.
 Tented camps, including mobile camps, have safari-style canvas tents, usually with canvas floors and rugs.
 The better places have good space between the tents, which facilitates both privacy and a good night’s sleep.
 Almost all, whether safari tents or lodge rooms, have proper beds, sometimes a sitting area and desk, and private bathrooms – private, outdoor showers are a particular safari highlight.
 Some will have somewhere to charge your devices and batteries, but most have a public charging point in the main public area, which may be the bar or restaurant.”

 7